Sunny Hostin: Suburban women backing GOP ‘like roaches voting for Raid’

 “People make up decisions on what’s right for their family,” Griffin shot back, calling it wrong that Hostin felt she could make that determination for others.

-Women’s reproductive health and abortion rights have been one of the biggest issues Democrats are pushing ahead of next week’s elections.
+Reproductive health and abortion rights have been one of the biggest issues Democrats are pushing ahead of next week’s elections, in the wake of the Supreme Court overturning Roe v.
+Wade in June.